RomlinGroup/Flatpack/README.md

 ## Micro-LLMs 🤏

 [Micro-LLMs](https://github.com/karpathy/llama2.c#contributing) (credit to Andrej Karpathy), or scaled-down language models with around 100 million to 10 billion parameters, offer a compelling solution to the deployment and scalability challenges associated with traditional [large language models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model).
-Their smaller size allows for rapid fine-tuning or training, enabling organizations to adapt quickly to market changes or specific requirements.
+Their smaller size allows for rapid pre-training and fine-tuning, enabling organizations to adapt quickly to market changes or specific requirements.

 Micro-LLMs can be deployed in edge-adjacent environments like laptops, microprocessors, or smartphones, benefiting from [edge computing](https://en.wikipedia.org/wiki/Edge_computing) to facilitate low-latency and privacy-conscious applications.
 These characteristics make micro-LLMs broadly accessible, energy-efficient, and specialized, even to smaller teams or individual developers.
 Overall, micro-LLMs represent a logical step in the evolution of language models, effectively merging the capabilities of LLMs with the practical needs of real-world applications.